University of San Francisco’s Center for Asia Pacific Studies welcomes domestic and

 during his/her stay.

-Scholars are asked to acknowledge the Center for the Pacific Rim in any
+Scholars are asked to acknowledge the Center for Asia Pacific Studies in any

 publications that result from research performed while affiliated with